orangemug/hotjson/README.md

 ## Build
-Find a build file at <http://orangemug.github.io/hotjson.js>.
 To rebuild, and generate the website run

-    npm run-script release
+    npm run build

 ## Test